-At Hillcross we learn about, and celebrate differences and ensure that everyone supports children with barriers to their learning.
+At Hillcross we learn about, and celebrate differences and ensure that everyone supports these children with barriers to their learning.
 We do this by ensuring everyone understands the needs of others, and the adaptive strategies put in place, so that they can participate in assisting and speaking up for others.

-We do this by carefully planning sessions (in class and collective worship sessions), which teach the children about the needs of their peers within the class and/or school (with the child and parent's consent), so that there is a clear understanding of how a child's needs might result in them being educated or supported in a different way.
+We do this by carefully planning sessions, which teach the children about the needs of their peers within the class and/or school (with the child and parent's consent), so that there is a clear understanding of how a child's needs might result in them being educated or supported in a different way.
 This helps to eradicate any feelings of injustice and inequality.
 We also plan for team-based and paired learning activities and rotate childrens' groupings to provide opportunities for all children to work together and learn from one another.
-As a thinking school and one, which develops positive habits of mind, we focus heavily on social-emotional learning activities and reward positive, helpful, inclusive behaviour.
-Our school value of compassion also means children are taught the importance of being motivated to ease others' suffering and offer support when needed.
+As a thinking school and one which develops positive habits of mind, we focus heavily on social-emotional learning activities and reward positive, helpful, inclusive behaviour.